 For the alignment of the receiver and transmitter units, the pointing of both instruments is adjusted by using the 2-axes alignment units.
-The alignment process includes two steps: At first, the alignment telescopes (Figures 29/31) help to catch the transmitted signal by adjusting the receiver and the transmitter by sight.
+Each axis is fixed by two screws (Figure 24).
+During long-term operations the user shall regularly check, if the screws are still tightly fixed.

-Figure 30: RPG-MWSC-160 alignment units allow adjustment of azimuth (A) and elevation (B) angle.
+Figure 23: RPG-MWSC-160 alignment units allow adjustment of elevation (A) and azimuth (B) angle.